thingsboard/thingsboard-client-sdk/README.md

  - [Arduino Http Client](https://github.com/arduino-libraries/ArduinoHttpClient) — for interacting with `HTTP/S` when using the `Arduino_HTTP_Client` instance as an argument to `ThingsBoardHttp`.
  - [MbedTLS Library](https://github.com/Seeed-Studio/Seeed_Arduino_mbedtls) — needed to create hashes for the OTA update (`ESP8266` only, already included in `ESP32` base firmware).
  - [WiFiEsp Client](https://github.com/bportaluri/WiFiEsp) — needed when using a `Arduino Uno` with a `ESP8266`.
- - [StreamUtils](https://github.com/bblanchon/StreamUtils) — needed if `#define THINGSBOARD_ENABLE_STREAM_UTILS 1` is set, it allows sending arbitrary amount of payload even if the buffer size is too small to hold that complete payload
+ - [StreamUtils](https://github.com/bblanchon/StreamUtils) — needed when sending arbitrary amount of payload even if the buffer size is too small to hold that complete payload is wanted, aforementioned feature is automatically enabled if the library is installed

 ## Supported ThingsBoard Features